FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 • Use numbers if you’ve written a list post: numbered subheads help the reader feel a sense of accomplishment as they move through your content (see this article for an example of this)

-Grab Master Content Marketing to learn more about how to create content using the 4-Day Content Creation System.
-It contains plenty of content formatting examples — the book itself is formatted to be easy to skim and read!
+There are plenty of content formatting examples in the book — the book itself is created to be easy to skim and read!

 Need an example of subheads in action?
 See the numbered subheads in this article.
-They provide structure and give the reader a progress update every time they move from one subhead to the next.
+They provide structure and give the reader — that’s you — a progress update every time they move from one subhead to the next.

-3. Add bulleted lists any place you share consecutive information
+3. Add bulleted lists to organize consecutive information

 I really like to eat sorbet, especially when it’s warm outside.
 My favorite flavors remind me of my favorite tropical fruits, like sweet mango, ripe pineapple, tart passion fruit, and zesty lemon.

-Notice that the previous sentence contains a list of items separated by commas?
-That’s a signal to create a bulleted list.
+Notice the commas in the sentence above.
+That’s your cue to create a bulleted list.
 Here’s an example of how to format the same text:

 I really like to eat sorbet, especially when it’s warm outside.
 My favorite flavors remind me of my favorite tropical fruits, like: